MinaProtocol/mina/automation/terraform/monitoring/README.md

 ![Grafanacloud New Silence](https://storage.googleapis.com/shared-artifacts/grafanacloud-new-silence-example.png)

-Note the `Start`, `Duration` and `End` inputs in the UI.
-Typically only the duration of a silence would be updated though Alertmanager supports specification of start and end times based on internet timing standards [RFC3339](https://xml2rfc.tools.ietf.org/public/rfc/html/rfc3339.html#anchor14).
+Note the `Start`, `Duration`, and `End` inputs in the UI.
+Typically, only the duration of a silence is updated although Alertmanager supports the specification of start and end times based on internet timing standards [RFC3339](https://xml2rfc.tools.ietf.org/public/rfc/html/rfc3339.html#anchor14).

 **Be sure to set the *Creator* and *Comments* field accordingly to provide insight into the reasoning for the silence and guidelines for following up.**

 #### Update Alert Receivers

-Alert receivers are reporting endpoints for messaging alert rules which are in violation.
-Think a *PagerDuty* page, *incident* email, SMS message or Discord notification.
-A list of available receivers along with their associated configuration documentation can be found [here](https://prometheus.io/docs/alerting/latest/configuration/).
-All receivers are configured within an *Alertmanager* service's receivers config which sets a series of alerting routes based on `match` and `match_re` (regular expression) qualifiers applied to incoming rule violations received by the service.
-Currently both PagerDuty and Discord webhook receivers are setup for receiving these rule violations and forwarding to their appropriate destinations and are configured [here](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/modules/testnet-alerts/templates/testnet-alert-receivers.yml.tpl).
+Alert receivers are reporting endpoints for messaging alert rules that are in violation, like *PagerDuty* pages, *incident* emails, SMS messages, or Discord notifications.
+A list of available receivers, along with their associated configuration documentation, can be found in the [Prometheus documentation](https://prometheus.io/docs/alerting/latest/configuration/).
+All receivers are configured in an *Alertmanager* service's receivers config that sets a series of alerting routes based on `match` and `match_re` (regular expression) qualifiers applied to incoming rule violations received by the service.
+Both PagerDuty and Discord webhook receivers are setup for receiving these rule violations and forwarding to their appropriate destinations and are configured in the [testnet-alert-receivers.yml.tpl](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/modules/testnet-alerts/templates/testnet-alert-receivers.yml.tpl) file.

-Updates to testnet alert receivers will typically involve 1 or more of the following tasks:
+Updates to testnet alert receivers typically involve 1 or more of the following tasks:
 * modify which testnets trigger Pagerduty incidents when alert rule violations occur
 * modify which testnets are included within the monitoring and alerting system (e.g. to exclude testnets launched by CI)
 * update the Testnet PagerDuty service integration key